An honest answer is like a kiss on the lips. Proverbs 24:26

 31 when the anger of God went up against them,

-killed some of their strongest of them,
+killed some of their strongest

 and struck down the finest young men of Israel.